 |1989||Associate Professor, Faculty of General Education, Osaka University|

 |1992||Professor, Faculty of Engineering and Design, Kyoto Institute of Technology|

 |1999||Professor, Faculty of Science, Osaka University (Earth and Space Science)

 |2013||Senior Program Officer, Research Center for Science Systems, Japan Society for the Promotion of Science (Mathematical and Physical Sciences Group) (~2016.3)|

-Prof. Kawamura's major research field is theoretical condensed matter physics and statistical physics, especially, magnetism including frustrated magnets and spin glasses, phase transition and critical phenomena, and statistical physics study of earthquakes.
+Professor Kawamura's major research fields are theoretical condensed matter physics and statistical physics, especially magnetism, including frustrated magnets and spin glasses; phase transition and critical phenomena; and statistical physics studies regarding earthquakes.